-Supporting Agencies: CPUC, CEC
+Primary Agencies: CPUC, CEC

 2.3.3.
-Adopt pipeline injection standards for biomethane generated from the non-combustion thermal conversion of forest biomass.
+Adopt pipeline injection standards for biomethane and hydrogen generated from the non-combustion thermal conversion of forest biomass.

 Problem Statement: Health and Safety Code section 25421 requires the CPUC to adopt pipeline biogas standards to protect public safety and pipeline integrity.
-The CPUC has adopted standards for the biogas from landfills, dairies, and wastewater treatment facilities, but not for pipeline injection of biogas generated from forest waste.
-This is despite recent legislation (AB 3163) classifying thermal gasification of biomass as a source of biomethane in California.
+The CPUC has adopted pipeline standards for biogas from landfills, dairies, and wastewater treatment facilities, but not for biogas or hydrogen generated from forest or agricultural waste.
+California just enacted AB 3163 (Salas, 2020) which expands the definition of biomethane to include the gas from non-combustion thermal conversion of biomass feedstocks.
+The expanded definition will allow utility procurement of biomethane or hydrogen from biomass conversion.
+To facilitate that procurement, the CPUC should adopt pipeline standards for biomethane and hydrogen from biomass conversion.

-Action: The CPUC should adopt pipeline injection standards for biomethane generated from the non-combustion, thermal conversion of forest biomass.
+Action: The CPUC should adopt pipeline injection standards for biomethane and hydrogen generated from the non-combustion, thermal conversion of forest biomass.